How to Calculate Spatial k-Anonymity Thresholds

 raise ValueError("k_base must be >= 2 for meaningful anonymity")

-# 1. Generate adaptive spatial grid
+# 1. Generate the adaptive spatial grid over the data extent.

-x_min, y_min, x_max, y_max = bounds
+x_min, y_min, x_max, y_max = gdf.total_bounds

 cols = int(np.ceil((x_max - x_min) / grid_resolution))